An update on progress of Sudbury Tree Planting projects.

 Note that Medway Gardens will also be planted under a separate Highways project next year.

-All the other roads suggested will be looked at in detail over the summer with aim of planting next year.
-Note that Brent don't have funds secured yet and will need to apply next year.
+All the other roads suggested will be looked at in detail over the summer with the aim of planting next year.
+Note that Brent don't have funds secured yet and will need to apply next

 In Northwick Park Ward: